gabriel-aranha/go-mocker/README.md

     }
     ```

-3. To begin using Minimock, you need to first send a POST request to an "/api" endpoint of your choice.
+3. To begin using Minimock, you need to first send a PUT request to an "/api" endpoint of your choice.
-As an example, let's create the following mock endpoint:
+As an example, let's create the following mock GET endpoint:
     ```
     http://<address>:<port>/api/get-countries
     ```
-4. To accomplish this, you send a POST request to the above endpoint and include in the request body your JSON response data formatted like this:
+4. To accomplish this, you send a PUT request to the above endpoint and include in the request body your JSON response data formatted like this:
     ```
     {
         "response": {